argumentum e silentio

 Explanation: Refusal to share evidence is not necessarily evidence for or against the argument.
-Bob’s silence does not mean he took the keys.
-Perhaps he did, or perhaps he knows who did, or perhaps he saw a Tyrannosaurus eat them, or perhaps he just felt like not answering.
+Silent Bob’s silence does not mean he took the keys.
+Perhaps he did, or perhaps he knows who did, or perhaps he saw a Tyrannosaurus eat them and was threatened by the king of the pixies not to say anything, or perhaps he just felt like not answering.

 Morris: Oh youthful spirit, you have so much to learn.
 I know for a fact that there are multiple dimensions that beings occupy.

 Clifton: How can you possibly *know* that for a fact?

 Morris: (raises one eyebrow, stares deeply into the eyes of Clifton and says nothing)

 Explanation: The reason this technique works so well, is because imagined reasons are often more persuasive than real reasons.
 If someone wants to be convinced, this technique works like a charm.
 However, to the critical thinker, this will not fly.
 Silence is not a valid substitute for reason or evidence.